awsdocs/aws-codebuild-user-guide/doc_source/sample-pipeline-multi-input-output.md

 **Note**
  Multiple source and artifacts projects are only available for the Linux environment type\.

  You can use a JSON\-formatted file that defines the structure of your pipeline, and then use it with the AWS CLI to create the pipeline\.
-Use the following JSON file as an example of a pipeline structure that creates a build with more than one input source and more than one output artifcact\.
+Use the following JSON file as an example of a pipeline structure that creates a build with more than one input source and more than one output artifact\.
 Later in this sample you see how this file specifies the mulitiple inputs and outputs\.
 For more information, see [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)\.

 ```
 {